ahmedas91/zagg/content/post/digits.md

 +++

 On my test post, we'll solve  Kaggle's [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using python's machine learning library `sklearn`.
 It a really simple problem and used as a starting point (along with the [Titanic](https://www.kaggle.com/c/titanic) one) Kaggle competitions.
-If you want to check out an implementation from scratch, I have uploaded one on this repo on github.

 ## Exploring the data